abinit/abinit/doc/developers/profile_devtools.md

 The kernels of interest are then detected by the profiler: 3 DGEMMs with nonzero FP64 FLOPs, 3 copy kernels with zero counted FLOPs and 1 zero-initialization kernel with zero counted FLOPs.
-The three DGEMMs share the same *Kernel_Id=3320* that produces a single point in the roofline.
-The roofline shows that the GEMM call is compute-bound.
+The three DGEMMs share the same *Kernel_Id=3320* that produces a single aggregated point in the roofline.
+The zero FLOP kernels are not shown in the roofline.
+The aggregated GEMM call (circle marker) is compute-bound:

 ![roofline_screenshot](roofline.png)

+In order to interpret the roofline, we combine it with the *timeopt* reports found in the .abo to diagnose time-consuming parts of the code.
+From the timers and the roofline, *RR_GEMM* is a computationally intensive part of the code that is negligeable overall with less than 0.1% simulation time.
+Thus *RR_GEMM* is efficient and optimizing it further will have no impact on the simulation time.
+Another code range named *RR_HEVG* has about 1.5% simulation time.
+In this range, the most time-consuming single kernel dispatch is shown in the roofline by a triangle marker and is memory-bound.
+The profiler's report allows to discover that this kernel is `rocsolver::stedc_mergeValues_kernel`.
+Note that many small kernel dispatches with the same launch configuration (grid and workgroup size) having a large cumulative time are also interesting to include in the roofline by aggregating them, see point in diamond (`rocblas_trsv_device` kernel).
+The circle and the diamond kernels do not saturate GPU memory bandwidth, as shown by the very low peak percentage.
+This was an example of understanding GPU performance using the roofline.